tahoangquan2/tahoangquan2/README.md

 Welcome to my corner of GitHub!

-Here, you'll find a wild collection of code experiments, unfinished projects and the occasional stroke of genius.
+Here, you will find a wild collection of code experiments, unfinished projects and the occasional stroke of genius.

 ## What I Do